jevoigt/Statistical-Methods-R/README.md

 different sources.
 These files display knowledge within statistical modeling in regards to gathering insights and conclusions from different methods of hypoethesis tests, confidence intervals, regression models, etc.

-Please note that much of this code was not originally intended to be provided for and/or used by anyone but myself or a professor, so please excuse any lack of comments within chunks of code, or possible work flow confusions.
-The restructuring of these files is a work in progress to make readability better so my work can become more interpretable to anyone who would like to view these files.
+Much of this code was not originally intended to be provided for and/or used by anyone but myself or a professor, so please excuse any apparent lack of readability within chunks of code, or possible work flow confusions.
+The restructuring of my files is a work in progress to improve my work so it can become more interpretable to anyone who would like to view these files.
 The inclusion of other files and projects is ongoing.